 By Ron Kohavi and Roger Longbotham

-To appear in the Encyclopedia of Machine Learning and Data Mining, edited by Claude Sammut and Geoff Webb
+Appears in Encyclopedia of Machine Learning and Data Mining, edited by Claude Sammut and Geoff Webb.

 © 2017.
 This is the author's version of the work.
 It is posted here for your personal use.
 Not for redistribution.
 The definitive version is published in the Encyclopedia of Machine Learning and Data Mining.

 The internet connectivity of client software (e.g., apps running on phones and PCs), web sites, and online services provide an unprecedented opportunity to evaluate ideas quickly using controlled experiments, also called A/B tests, split tests, randomized experiments, control/treatment tests, and online field experiments.
 Unlike most data mining techniques for finding correlational patterns, controlled experiments allow establishing a causal relationship with high probability.
 Experimenters can utilize the Scientific Method to form a hypothesis of the form "If a specific change is introduced, will it improve key metrics?" and evaluate it with real users.